 From Prescription Pain Pills to Heroin.

+Within a few days of using heroin, McKenna was addicted to it.
+If he didn’t do it, he became physically sick.
+He tried to kick the habit by himself, because he didn’t want anybody to know.
+McKenna said he would make it through a day, but the vomiting and terrible feelings become so big – he’d spend $10 on heroin to make the withdrawals goes away.
+McKenna still says, it’s unsustainable.
 Eventually, after repeated losses in family court, he became despondent.
 He couldn’t see his two young boys anymore.
 The family court judge called him a “junkie” because it had all come out by this point.
 One day he was so sick that he called his brother, lying on the bathroom floor and covered in his own vomit.
 His brother didn’t tell his wife what was going on, and instead rushed him to the hospital, where McKenna went through a detox facility at a local hospital.

 A Cycle of Addiction.

 “Initially we told the judge the robberies were to obtain drugs, which is what we believed at the time,” says McKenna.
 “But through therapy I kind of came to the realization in treatment that it had more to do with anger, frustration and depression.
 Anger at myself, anger at the system, whether it was misplaced or not.
 That’s what I was feeling at the time.
 I’m not a sociopath, so clearly I had just gone off the rails.”
 McKenna robbed six banks and two grocery stores in a 6-7 week spree.
 It was uncanny in the sense that he didn’t wear a disguise other than a baseball cap.
 On the nightly news he would see himself in the footage that was released from the banks to the press.
 “I was watching one time with my friend,” says McKenna.
 “And he said ‘God, Andrew that looks JUST like you!’
 And I looked at the TV, and at the lowest point of my life, said, ‘No, that’s not me.’
 And in a way, it really wasn’t me.
 It was someone in the throes of a demonic addiction to opiates.”
 People have asked him “If it was hurting you, why didn’t you just stop it?”
 If addiction were that simple, there would be no need for treatment.
 McKenna says he hears from parents, teachers, clinicians all the time, “We have no place to put these people.
 There’s not enough beds”.
 McKenna says putting an opiate addict on a waiting list is a recipe for disaster.
 He says we need to not just throw money at the problem, but encourage companies to go out on a limb and build facilities, quality treatment programs and get people the help that they need.